 Another limitation that teachers face is that they can't customize content as much as they might like to.
 When you have dozens of students to teach, it's just not possible to do something that works for everyone.
 According to the US Department of Education, ''effective teachers of students with ADHD also individualize their instructional practices in accordance with different academic subjects and the needs of their students within each area.
 This is because children with ADHD have different ways of learning and retaining information, not all of which involve traditional reading and listening.''

 In a homeschooling setting, you're more likely to be able to use the ideal learning delivery methods for your child since you don't need to balance the needs of other students as well.
 For example, if your child does better if they can read something quietly to themselves right before it's discussed in class, you can make that happen.
-Every lesson can be designed to fit how your child learns perfectly.
+Homeschool curriculum can be designed to fit how your child learns perfectly.

 Dealing with Disruptive Behavior